-Join Martin Guidry for an in-depth discussion in this video Exploring health data, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Exploring health data, part of SQL Server 2012: Designing Database Solutions.

 - Now I'd like to look at some of the data…gathered by our health utility.…Here in Management Studio…off the View menu we'll look at Utility Explorer.…First thing it brings up is an overall dashboard…that has some information about all of the SQL servers…that it's managing.…It tries to classify them as either underutilized…or overutilized, both of which are things…that would be very interesting to most administrators.…If you do have some servers that are…overutilized or underutilized you can click on one…of these links and get a more detailed report.…